A member of the Soapberry family (Sapindaceae), and the sole member of the litchi

-Flowers are of three types: male, hermaphrodite behaving as female, or hermaphrodite
+The flowers are of three types: male, hermaphrodite behaving as female, or hermaphrodite

-behaving as male, appearing either simultaneously
+behaving as male, appearing either simultaneously or sequentially.

 Late winter or spring.
-Lychee cultivars often bloom and fruit
+Some lychee cultivars are prone to bloom and fruit heavily, then

 Years before fruiting: